Alejogb1/job-board/blog-data/how-can-i-modify-dataframe-values-in-pandas-using-iteration.md

 The `.apply()` method provides flexibility; you pass it a function and it applies that function to each row or column.
 When used on rows, it acts similar to looping, but the function implementation can be more complex.
 The performance isn't always great though, and it's crucial to use it carefully.
 Also, the use of axis argument in .apply determines if the function is applied to rows (`axis=1`) or columns (`axis=0`).

-Okay, let's illustrate with code.
+, let's illustrate with code.

 **Example 1: Using `.iterrows()` (For Comparison - Showing Inefficiency):**